sebfisch/java-concurrency/content/docs/using/classic.md

 The `StreamRenderer` class provides an alternative `render` method that takes a thread as argument to check for interruptions.
-Change the `MultiThreadedRenderer` to use this method passing the thread of the original `render` call.
+Change the `MultiThreadedRenderer` to use this method passing a custom `Interruptible` instance.
 Simplify the `join` method to call `join` on each started thread without passing on interruptions.
 Can the `MultiThreadedRenderer` still be aborted successfully